openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following additional error codes are specified in addition to those already defined in (#credential-request-errors):

-* `issuance_pending` - The Credential issuance is still pending.
+* `issuance_pending`: The Credential issuance is still pending.
 The error response SHOULD also contain the `interval` member, determining the minimum amount of time in seconds that the Wallet needs to wait before providing a new request to the Deferred Credential Endpoint.
-If `interval` member is missing or its value is not provided, the Wallet MUST use `5` as the default value.
+If `interval` member is not present, the Wallet MUST use `5` as the default value.
-* `invalid_transaction_id` - The Deferred Credential Request contains an invalid `transaction_id`.
-This error occurs when the `transaction_id` was not issued by the respective Credential Issuer or it was already used to obtain the Credential.
+* `invalid_transaction_id`: The Deferred Credential Request contains an invalid `transaction_id`.
+This error occurs when the `transaction_id` was not issued by the respective Credential Issuer or it was already used to obtain a Credential.

 This is a non-normative example of a Deferred Credential Error Response: